BerkZerker/Tower-Defense-Game/project_plan.md

 # Tower Defense Roguelike Project Plan

 ## Game Overview
-A unique hybrid combining tower defense, roguelike elements, and deck-building mechanics.
+A mobile-focused tower defense game combining roguelike elements and deck-building mechanics.
 Players defend a central tower using a deck of characters and spells, placing them strategically on a grid-based map while facing waves of enemies.
+The game is designed specifically for touch-based interaction and portrait orientation on mobile devices.

 ## Core Systems